We all know this famous quote by Hippocrates “Let food be thy medicine and medicine be thy food.”

 Birth Defects Reduced

 One study analyzed 35,107 women and their male infants who participated in the Norwegian Mother and Child Cohort Study.
 About 48% of the women reported eating at least one of the organic food groups “often/mostly” or “sometimes.”
 The women in these two groups gave birth to 22 infants with hypospadias (a penis deformation).
 The other half of the women reported “never/seldom” eating organic foods, and 52 cases of hypospadias occurred in these mothers.
-Of all the food groups, organic vegetables had the strongest association with lower prevalence of hypospadias.
+Of all the food groups, organic vegetables had the strongest association with a lower prevalence of hypospadias.
 (15)

 Is it any wonder when you consider what all these chemicals must be doing once they enter our bodies.
 Going organic where possible definitely seems the logical choice.

 The main difference between an organic diet and a clean diet is the processed food content.
-On an organic diet there is no restriction placed on the consumption of processed foods, sugar or fats.
+On an organic diet, there is no restriction placed on the consumption of processed foods, sugar, or fats.

 Just because food is organic does not make it healthy.
-In other words, you could be on a 100% organic diet of potato chips, popcorn, donuts and chocolate bars.
+In other words, you could be on a 100% organic diet of potato chips, popcorn, donuts, and chocolate bars.
 You can walk into an organic supermarket and find just as many processed foods as a conventional supermarket.

 My suggestion would be, get the best of both worlds and go clean and organic where possible.
-At the same time I suggest not going over the top and becoming fanatical about any diet.
+At the same time, I suggest not going over the top and becoming fanatical about any diet.
 Just like detoxing and weight loss, these approaches can be healthy, but only when practiced within a balanced lifestyle and using a gradual intermittent approach.